 The Frank N. Magid Center for Undergraduate Writing was established in 2011, through a generous gift from CLAS alumna Marilyn Y. Magid and family of Cedar Rapids, Iowa, in the name of the late Frank Magid, who believed that writing was a key component of a liberal arts and sciences education and a successful career.
 Frank Magid earned both BA and MA degrees in sociology from the UI in 1956 and 1957, respectively.
 In 1957, while a CLAS professor of social psychology, anthropology, and statistics, he launched Frank N. Magid Associates, which has since become the world's largest research-based strategy consulting company focused on media, entertainment, and communications.

 The Magid Center for Undergraduate Writing takes seriously its mission to offer students at the University of Iowa the unique opportunity to enhance their academic, creative, and professional communication skills by focusing on the written word.
-In addition to sponsoring the Certificate in Writing, the Magid Center also publishes the student literary magazines Ink Lit Mag and earthwords, supports the Iowa Writers Living-Learning Community (in association with UI Housing and Dining), and is home to The Iowa Youth Writing Project, a K-12 literacy outreach non-profit, and the Iowa Young Writers' Studio, a selective summer camp for aspiring high school writers.
+In addition to sponsoring the Certificate in Writing, the Magid Center also publishes the student literary magazines Ink Lit Mag and earthwords, supports the Iowa Writers Living-Learning Community (in association with UI Housing and Dining), and is home to the Iowa Youth Writing Project, a K-12 literacy outreach non-profit, and the Iowa Young Writers' Studio, a selective summer camp for aspiring high school writers.